Richard Grenell: Ambassador to Germany (2017–2020)

-In September 2017, President Donald Trump nominated Grenell to become the United States Ambassador to Germany.
-After a significant delay, the United States Senate confirmed Grenell 56–42 on April 26, 2018.
-Grenell was sworn in by Vice President Mike Pence on May 3, 2018, making him the highest-ranking openly gay U.S. Ambassador.
-Grenell was also under consideration for the posts of U.S. Ambassador to NATO and U.S. Ambassador to the United Nations, the latter position being filled by Ambassador Kelly Craft.
+In September 2017, Trump nominated Grenell to become the United States ambassador to Germany.
+After a significant delay, the United States Senate confirmed Grenell 56 – 42 on April 26, 2018.
+Grenell was sworn in by Vice President Mike Pence on May 3, 2018, making him the highest-ranking openly gay U.S. ambassador.
+Grenell was also under consideration for the posts of U.S. ambassador to NATO and U.S. ambassador to the United Nations, the latter position being filled by Ambassador Kelly Craft.

-Grenell presented his credentials to the President of Germany on May 8, 2018.
+Grenell presented his credentials to the president of Germany on May 8, 2018.
 Within hours of taking office, Grenell offended German diplomats and business leaders when he tweeted that "German companies doing business in Iran should wind down operations immediately".
 The tweet was widely perceived as a threat, with the Foreign Minister of Luxembourg, Jean Asselborn, commenting that "This man was accredited as ambassador only yesterday.
 To give German businesses such orders (…) that is just not how you can treat your allies".
 The leader of Germany's Social Democratic Party said that Grenell "does appear to need some tutoring" in the "fine art of diplomacy", while the Left Party urged the Merkel government to summon Grenell to explain his comments.

 Grenell stirred controversy in June 2018 by telling Breitbart News, "I absolutely want to empower other conservatives throughout Europe, other leaders".
 This comment was described as a breach of diplomatic protocol and a breach of Article 41 of the Vienna Convention on Diplomatic Relations, which stipulates that ambassadors have a "duty not to interfere in the internal affairs of that State".
 Prominent German politicians called for Grenell's dismissal.
 Martin Schulz, former leader of the Social Democratic Party of Germany, said, "What this man is doing is unheard of in international diplomacy.
 If a German ambassador were to say in Washington that he is there to boost the Democrats, he would have been kicked out immediately."

 Grenell was a regular contributor on Fox News's Tucker Carlson Tonight during the first few months of his ambassadorship in Germany.
 In November 2018, he appeared on the show and repeated his criticism of Angela Merkel's immigration policies.
-Grenell compared Merkel unfavorably to the recently elected Chancellor of Austria Sebastian Kurz, who (according to Grenell) "won in a very big way" because of his strict stance on immigration.
+Grenell contrasted Merkel with the recently elected Chancellor of Austria Sebastian Kurz, who (according to Grenell) "won in a very big way" because of his strict stance on immigration.
 The magazine Der Spiegel called these remarks a "thinly veiled call for a change of government in Berlin".
 Grenell's perceived interference in German politics drew criticism from several high-ranking German politicians.
 In March 2019, Wolfgang Kubicki, Vice President of the Bundestag and deputy chairman of the Free Democratic Party, charged Grenell with acting "like a high commissioner of an occupying power" and called for Grenell to be expelled from Germany.